based-jace/load-script-async/README.md

 Allows loading html, including scripts - similar to jQuery's ".html()"

-*Does not currently work with minified html or certain <script> src url edge cases*

 https://www.danielcrabtree.com/blog/25/gotchas-with-dynamically-adding-script-tags-to-html <br/> and <br/>
 https://stackoverflow.com/questions/8097026/how-to-run-javascript-in-html-loaded-via-ajax/8097325#8097325
 <br/> used as a reference - thanks guys!